kaleidawave/ezno/specification/02-checker/04-properties/00-properties.md

 This covers

 - Access
-- Order of properties and numerics
+- Order of properties and numeric
 - Destructuring
 - Object spread
 - Conditional spread
 - Set with key
-- Delete property 2x
+- Delete property
-- And + or on properties 3x tests
+- And + or on properties

-#### Property exists
+### Property exists

 ```ts
 let my_obj = { a: 3 }